Enzine/Catstagram/README.md

 # Catstagram

-Fun application to upload images of cats.
+Fun application where you can upload images of cats.

 *NOTE no cats were harmed during the process*